hfchen20/foamMooring/docs/index.md

 A mooring restraints package for simulating rigid body motions in OpenFOAM

+:star: Consider starring the repository if you find it useful. :star:

+!!! note
+    UNDER CONSTRUCTION!

 ---

 ## Overview

-* Works for two rigid body motion libraries `sixDoFRigidBodyMotion` and `rigidBodyMotion`
+- Works for two rigid body motion libraries `sixDoFRigidBodyMotion` and `rigidBodyMotion`
-* Mooring models of restraints include MAP++, MoorDyn, Moody, linear springs
+- Mooring models of restraints include MAP++, MoorDyn, Moody, linear springs
-* Most restraints support runtime generation of legacy VTK files (including vtk.series)
+- Most restraints support runtime generation of legacy VTK files (including vtk.series)
+- No need to change and re-compile of built-in motion libraries and flow solvers
-* Tested on v2012, v2212, v2306, mostly with `overInterDyMFoam`
+- Tested on v2012, v2212, v2306, mostly with overset grid solver `overInterDyMFoam`
-* Should also work with `waveFoam` and `olaFlow`
+- Should also work with `interFoam` (deforming mesh) and other variants `waveFoam` and `olaFlow`

 ## Code structure
 ![Flowchart of foamMooring](img/flowchart_foamMooring.svg)